Dorsa-Arezooji/Ethereum-Analysis/README.md

 # Etherium-Analysis
-Analysis of Etherum contracts, transactions, gas, scams and scammers' graph traversal using spark and graphframes
+Analysis of Etherum contracts, transactions, gas, scams and scammers' graph using spark and graphframes